 Information here is very similar to Sprint 1.
 You should not feel the need to define terms you've already defined above.
 Be mindful that Sprint 2 should show growth, especially with how your assumptions changed based on evidence.

-The conclusion can be formatted many different ways.
-In short, it needs to summarize the page.
-It also include lessons your learned from the process.
-What challenges did you faced?
+You need to accomplish two things in the conclusion.
+First, you need to summarize your experience in a concise manner.
+Second, you need to explain discuss lessons you learned from the process.
 What would you have done differently if given another chance or more time?
-Employers understand that not everything works out perfectly all the time; how you deal with adversity and how you can reflect on past projects shows your ability to grow.
+Did you have any issues during your Sprints?
+Did you have to change anything because of user feedback?
+Employers understand that not everything works out perfectly; how you deal with adversity and how you can reflect on past projects shows your ability to grow.